ZarmDev/BTHSHub-Server/README.md

 JWT_SECRET=xxx
 ADMINPASS=xxx
 ```
-4. Add your vcpkg root to CMakePresets.json at "CMAKE_TOOLCHAIN_FILE"
+4. Add the path to your vcpkg root to CMakePresets.json at "CMAKE_TOOLCHAIN_FILE".
+There is already a value there so just replace it.
 # Development
 1. Run the redis server
 ```